Is There Information in Corporate Acquisition Plans?

 No 32201, NBER Working Papers from National Bureau of Economic Research, Inc

-Abstract: For many firms, the acquisition process begins with the development of an acquisition plan that is communicated to investors.
-We construct a comprehensive sample of acquisition plans to provide novel perspectives on the acquisition process and find that acquisition plans are informative to investors and incrementally predict subsequent acquisition activity.
-These results are more pronounced for firms announcing their commitment to acquisitions from an internal pipeline.
-Acquisition plans improve acquisition performance due to learning from market feedback and alleviate acquisition-related market uncertainty.
+For many firms, the acquisition process begins with the development of an acquisition plan that is communicated to investors.
+Using a novel dataset, we provide the first study of acquisition plans and offer new perspectives on the acquisition process.
+We find that acquisition plan announcements are informative and incrementally predict subsequent acquisition activity.
+These results are more pronounced for firms announcing commitment to acquisitions from an internal pipeline.
+Acquisition plans improve acquisition performance due to learning from market feedback and reduce acquisition-related uncertainty.
 Communication of acquisition plans does not increase takeover premiums but is less common in more competitive industries.

 JEL-codes: G14 G24 G30 G34 (search for similar items in EconPapers)